ahamburger/knit-gen-ai/tradeoffs.md

 gpt-3.5-turbo-0125, prompt + function => $0.00097 * 100 * 365 = $35.40

-So the extra prompt tokens for using a function are certainly worth it, to get away with using GPT 3.5 instead of GPT 4.0 at a similar quality level.
+So the extra prompt tokens for using a function are certainly worth it, if we can get away with using GPT 3.5 instead of GPT 4.0 at a similar quality level.

+### Quality

+The more explicit syntax does help GPT 3.5 follow the instructions better -- there are fewer terms filtered out just because they are using the wrong format.
+The quality is significantly better than using GPT 3.5 alone.
+It's hard to say if it's as good as using GPT 4.0, but perhaps the quality is good enough, given the cost benefits.

+But there's more finagling that could/should be done.
+With the function, now it seems like GPT 3.5 makes results overly specific, attempting to specify every single key because the keys are all marked as `required`.
+Marking them all as optional results in too broad of a search, like it was before the function was introduced.
+The next thing I would try would be to adjust the string system prompt a bit more or to just mark some of the keys as required, and see if it still uses the optional ones when appropriate.

 ### Code clarity